 Fiduciary funds' reporting focuses on net position and changes in net position.
 The only funds accounted for in this category by the Court are custodial funds.
-The Court maintains one custodial fund: the Restitution Fund.

-Restitution Fund - The Restitution Fund accounts for assets held by the Court as an agent for others pending court action.
+The Court maintains two custodial funds: the Restitution Fund and the Registry of Court Fund.
+Both funds account for assets held by the Court as an agent for others pending court action.